Shehbaz Sharif elected as new Pakistan prime minister

 He is the younger brother of three-time Prime Minister Nawaz Sharif.
 He led the Opposition’s bid in Parliament to remove Imran Khan.

-Pakistan Muslim League-Nawaz chief Shehbaz Sharif was on Monday elected as the country’s prime minister, Dawn reported.
+Pakistan Muslim League-Nawaz chief Shehbaz Sharif was on Monday elected as the country’s new prime minister, Geo News reported.
+He is the younger brother of three-time Prime Minister Nawaz Sharif.

 Sharif was elected through a vote in the country’s National Assembly, a day after Pakistan Tehreek-e-Insaf leader Imran Khan was ousted from the post due to a no-confidence motion.
 Shehbaz Sharif led the Opposition’s bid in Parliament to remove Khan.

-Pakistan Muslim League-Nawaz’s Ayaz Sadiq replaced Deputy Speaker Qasim Suri in the chair as the voting for the new prime minister commenced.
+Pakistan Muslim League-Nawaz’s Ayaz Sadiq replaced Deputy Speaker Qasim Suri in the chair as the voting for the new prime minister commenced, Dawn reported.

 However, ahead of the vote, Khan and all lawmakers of his party tendered their resignation to the Speaker.
 The decision was taken in during a parliamentary committee chaired by Khan, according to Geo News.